grafana/plugin-actions/bundle-types/README.md

 ## Options

-- `entryPoint`: Location of types file to bundle.
-Defaults to `"./src/types/index.ts"`
+- `entry-point`: The location of types file to bundle.
+Defaults to `"./src/types/index.ts"`.
-- `tsConfig`: A path to the tsconfig file to use when bundling types.
+- `ts-config`: A path to the tsconfig file to use when bundling types.
+If
+- `node-version`: The version of node to use with the action.
+Defaults to `20`.